nes07/nes07/README.md

 ### Hi there, my name is Nicolás 👋

 I'm a student at [PUC](https://www.uc.cl/en).
-My major is Applied Mathematics/Mathematical Engineering with interest in Uncertainty Quantification, Optimization, Data Science, Artificial Intelligence and Finance.
+I'm studying Operations Research, Applied Mathematics and Computer Science with interest in Uncertainty Quantification, Optimization, Data Science, Artificial Intelligence and Finance.

 I'm also a member of the Society for Industrial and Applied Mathematics [SIAM](https://www.siam.org/) and currently part of the host committee of [ENIM Chile 2022](https://enim2022uc.cl/).